fachpruefungsordnung/fachpruefungsordnung/docs/frontend/FPO/Component/Editor.md

 - **markerAnnoHS**: It takes the line of the editor as its key and returns as value another hashmap.
 The returned hashmap represents the occurence of the user.
 - **oldMarkerAnnoPos**: To find out, on which line the comment lies.
 It uses the id of the marker as the key and the returned row number can then be used in markerAnnoHS

+### Creating Comment

+The user first selects a text and then click on the comment button.
+This puts it into the Comment Action.
+There it gets the user to use its name for later.
+It converts the selected text into range, from which the start and end postions are extracted.
+From this data, it creates a new AnnotatedMarker.
+With the help of the **addAnchor** it converts it into a liveMarker.
+This markers is then stored as current selected liveMarker and as a temporary liveMarker.
+Temporary as we do not want to send it to the backend, unitl the first message is sent in the conversation.
+When there existed a tmpLiveMarker, it just overwrites it.
+Afterwatrds saving the new marker in state it then sends a notification **AddComment** towards the [comment](Comment.md) component.
+When the first message was sent, this editor gets as a query **UpdateComment**.